GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 // set a local variable called claimNum as a reference to our var_claimNumber process variable

-// make process variable updatedPolicyNum the value of the claimNum
+// make process variable var_updatedClaimNum the value of the claimNum

 // if webhook prepend "W", form prepend "F"